rantahar/Lattice-Field-Theory/source/index.rst

 So the path integral formulation in thermal equilibrium is has the same form as a Euclidean field theory in four dimensions.
-Furthern we can now write the partition function as
+Further we can now write the partition function as

 .. math::
    Z &= \int d\phi \left<\phi\left| e^{ -\hat H / T } \right|\phi\right>\\